Facts & Figures

 - If Atlantic Money was ever guilty of gross-negligence regarding your money, you can complain to the Financial Ombudsman and potentially receive compensation

-- If Atlantic Money were to go into administration after you have sent them money, you will receive all of it back
+- If Atlantic Money were to go into administration after you have sent them money, you should receive all of it back

 With UK banks, if they go bust, you will only receive up to £85k back (as part of FSCS).

-Because of this, arguably, using a regulated money transfer firm is safer than using your bank.
+Because of this, it’s arguably safer to use a regulated money transfer firm than your bank.

 This is because regulated firms must “safeguard” all client money, meaning it is separate from company money and cannot be touched.